Scaling Laws Meet Model Architecture: Toward Inference-Efficient LLMs: Experiment Results

 \paragraph{Predictive Accuracy.} As Task 1-3 described in \S\ref{sec:laws_fit}, we fit the conditional scaling laws on $80$M, ($80$M, $145$M), and ($80$M, $145$M, $297$M) loss-architecture data points, and subsequently evaluate on $145$M, $297$M, and $1$B data, respectively.
 In Figure~\ref{fig:loss_pred_vs_actual}, the low MSE and high Spearman correlation in tasks across different model scales validate the effectiveness and strong predictive performance of the proposed conditional scaling laws.

-\paragraph{Ablation of Outliers.} The mlp-to-attention ratio \ratio\ of open-weights models typically fall between $0.5$ and $5$, for example, the mlp-to-attention ratio for LLaMA-3.2-1B, LLaMA-3.2-3B, and Qwen3-8B are 4.81, 1.5, and 4.67, respectively.
+\paragraph{Ablation of Outliers.} The mlp-to-attention ratio \ratio\ of open-weights models typically fall between $0.5$ and $5$, for example, the mlp-to-attention ratio for LLaMA-3.2-1B, LLaMA-3.2-3B, Qwen3-0.6B, and Qwen3-8B are 4.8, 3.0, 1.5 and 3.6, respectively.
 In Figure~\ref{fig:loss_pred_vs_actual}, we fit the conditional scaling law using only model architectures with $r_{\text{mlp/attn}}\in[0.5, 5]$.
 We ablate this choice by training model architectures with outlier \ratio\ below $0.5$ and above $5$ (such as $0.1, 12.6$) in Appendix~\ref{sec:model_arch}.
 In Figure~\ref{fig:effect_fit_data} (left) and Figure~\ref{fig:effect_fit_data} (center) in Appendix~\ref{sec:more_ablation_study}, we show on Task 3 a comparison of fitting the conditional scaling law without and with these outliers (with a clear Spearman correlation score degradation), which suggests to exclude extreme outliers for better predicted performances.

-\paragraph{Ablation of Calibration.} In Figure~\ref{fig:effect_fit_data} (right), We ablate an alternative formulation of the scaling laws with additive calibration, as discussed in \S\ref{sec:approach}.
-The results on Task 3 show that multiplicative and additive calibrations achieve similar MSE and Spearman correlations, underscoring the robustness of our two-step reference plus calibration framework.
+\paragraph{Ablation of Calibration.} In Figure~\ref{fig:effect_fit_data} (right), we ablate an alternative formulation of the scaling laws with additive calibration, as discussed in \S\ref{sec:approach}.
+The results on Task~3 show that multiplicative and additive calibrations achieve similar MSE and Spearman correlations.
+Note that, unlike the conventional unified formulation, both calibrations assume that the effects of \ratio\ and \hidden\ on loss are separable.
+We further ablate more complex joint, non-separable formulations in Appendix~\ref{sec:more_ablation_study} and find that they do not provide superior predictive performance.
+The two-step reference-and-calibration framework appears robust enough that simple calibrations perform well.